Forbidden Doors:

 Why now

 Something extraordinary is happening beneath the surface of our culture.
-What started as guilty pleasures hidden on e-readers has become a massive mycelial network—romance readers connecting through book clubs, social media, late-night text threads about which scene wrecked them.
+What started as private reading has become a massive mycelial network — romance readers connecting through book clubs, communities, and conversations about what these stories are actually doing.

 The genre critics dismiss as "fluff" has quietly become the most consumed fiction on the planet.
 This isn't an accident.
 It's collective intelligence.